-1. Unplug your modem's power, leaving the modem connected to the wall jack for your Internet service.

-If your modem uses a battery backup, remove the battery.

-- Plug in and turn on your modem. - If your modem uses a battery backup, put the battery back in. - 3.
+- 1. Unplug your modem's power, leaving the modem connected to the wall jack for your Internet service. - If your modem uses a battery backup, remove the battery. - 2.
+Plug in and turn on your modem. - If your modem uses a battery backup, put the battery back in. - 3.
 Connect your modem to the Internet port of your router with the yellow Ethernet cable that came with your router. - 4.
 Connect the power adapter to your router and plug the power adapter into an outlet. - 5.
-Slide the LED On/Off switch on the rear panel to the on position. - 6.
 Press the Power On/Off button on the rear panel of the router.